 But with the Sapphire cards, you get a travel redemption bonus if booking travel directly through Chase.
 A second option is the 1:1 point transfers to airline and hotel loyalty programs.

 The Chase Ink Business Preferred also has these two redemption boosts.
-And it offers signup bonus worth $1000 in award travel but that’s a discussion for another day.

 Below is a quick overview of how to redeem your Chase Sapphire bonus for award travel to get the most value from each point.